 If those two people need to be in a relationship for your plot to work, then you need to put just as much effort into their dynamic as a couple as you do for the entire plot.

 Otherwise, the story plot won’t matter because readers won’t care about the relationship.

 5. Never allowing for vulnerability

-In order for your characters to bond on a deep enough level for love to be in the air, some vulnerability needs to happen.
+For your characters to bond on a deep enough level for love to be in the air, some vulnerability needs to happen.
 They need to open up to each other and express more emotions than lust and longing.